zigpy/zha-device-handlers/tuya.md

 ## TuyaQuirkBuilder

 TuyaQuirkBuilder is a subclass of QuirkBuilder, retaining all of the V2 QuirkBuilder methods and adding Tuya specific methods.
-For all available options on each method see [TuyaQuirkBuilder](https://github.com/zigpy/zha-device-handlers/blob/dev/zhaquirks/tuya/builder/__init__.py).

 ### Convenience Methods

 These methods allow exposing the most common Tuya clusters.

 #### tuya_battery(dp_id: int, power_cfg: PowerConfiguration = TuyaPowerConfigurationCluster2AAA, scale: float = 2)